michellevit/michellevit/README.md

 # Hi there 👋

 My name is Michelle, and I'm a developer currently working at GTC.
-I enjoy building applications that solve real-world problems and save people time, leveraging a mix of emerging and trusted technologies.
-Outside of work, my interests include tinkering with personal coding projects, reading a good book, or enjoying a game of disc golf.
+I first encountered computer science at UBC, and though my path led me into administration and accounting, I found myself gravitating back to towards coding as I discovered the value in automating simple tasks and modernizing workflows.

 ---